-The town will be hosting it's third annual emergency and extreme weather preparedness event designed to help residents build their personal resilience to our changing climate.
+The town will be hosting it's fourth annual emergency and extreme weather preparedness event designed to help residents build their personal resilience to our changing climate.
 This event will take place at:

 Exhibitors will be on hand to discuss programs and incentives available in Canada, Ontario and specifically Halton Region that can help you implement climate change mitigation and adaptation actions to help protect lives and properties.
 Intact's Centre for Climate Adaptation's Home Flood Protection Program will be offering up to 50 free assessments to Oakville and Burlington residents for the month of May.
 Drop by and sign up to learn how to better protect your home!

 Mark has been storm chasing since 2000 with “on the ground” reports for The Weather Network so we can all experience the awesomeness of wild weather but as an experienced “chaser” he also knows the risks and puts safety first.
 He was the first on our network to stream live videos of a tornado, avalanches and hurricanes.

 Mark has intercepted 15 hurricanes and over 30 tornadoes across North America.
-He jumps at the chance to go down to Tornado Alley during the height of tornado season, most recently reporting the devastation moments after a tornado touched down in Moore, OK.
+He jumps at the chance to go down to Tornado Alley during the height of tornado season, most recently reporting the devastation moments after a tornado touched down in Moore, Oklahoma.
 Mark was there for the most destructive hurricane in US history; Katrina.

 Mark holds a Bachelors degree in Wildlife Biology from the University of Guelph and earned his Meteorology Certificate from York University.

 The Canadian Red Cross will be on hand will their Command Unit, a booth with information on Disaster Preparedness and to offer a Personal Preparedness Workshop to discuss knowing your risks, making a plan, making a kit and the importance of being prepared for a full 72 hours.